kudobuilder/kudo/keps/0012-operator-extensions.md

 #### Modifying Plan

-When a plan is defined in an extended framework, it **replaces** the plan from the base.
+When a plan is defined in an extended operator, it **replaces** the plan from the base.
 All plans defined in the base are available in the extension plan.

 #### Add and Updating Parameters

-Parameters can be updated in the extension framework by providing new default values or descriptions.
-The follow example shows how parameters can be overridden and added from the base framework.
+Parameters can be updated in the extension operator by providing new default values or descriptions.
+The follow example shows how parameters can be overridden and added from the base operator.

-Consider the following parameter file defined in the base framework
+Consider the following parameter file defined in the base operator

 ```yaml
 backup: